Skip to main content

 What is the Bentley Women's Leadership Program?

 Bentley University offers a unique undergraduate program focused on preparing and empowering young women to lead.
-During the four-year co-curricular Women’s Leadership Program, students gain insights and strategies for self-advocacy that address bias, maximize opportunity, and advance leadership potential.
-At the same time, they develop key communications competencies and become collaborative relationship builders who can communicate with influence.
-Prospective first-year students apply as part of the admission process — the program is open to students who identify as female.
+During the four-year co-curricular Women’s Leadership Program (WLP), students gain insights and strategies for self-advocacy that address bias, maximize opportunity, and advance leadership potential.
+WLP Leaders also develop key communications competencies and become collaborative relationship builders who can communicate with influence.
+Prospective first-year students apply as part of the admission process.

 How can I apply to participate in the Women’s Leadership Program?

-Selection is based on leadership potential demonstrated in the student's Bentley application and is identified through essays, recommendations and/or extracurricular activities.
+Selection is based on leadership experience and potential as demonstrated by the student's Bentley application, recommendation letters, extracurricular activities, and/or job positions.
 Decisions are announced as part of the regular decision process.

 I am applying to Bentley early decision.
 Is the application process for the Women's Leadership Program different?